-According to a 2014 Experian industry forecast, the number of data breaches will continue to rise.
-IBM's study on data breaches reveals that the average cost to a US organization is $201 for each compromised customer record.
+Per every Experian industry forecast in the last five years, the number of data breaches will continue to rise.
+IBM and Ponemon Institute studies of data breaches reveal that the average cost to a US organization exceeds $200 for each compromised customer record.
 With an average of 29,000 records compromised per incident, the cost of a data breach can reach well over $5 million.

-In addition to the significant financial obligations which result from a security breach, there is an acute loss of trust between an organization and its customers.
+In addition to the significant financial harm that results from a data breach, there is an acute loss of trust between an organization and its customers.
 Fallout from the Target breach comes to mind.

-To mitigate the effects of data breaches, and help BFSI and other organizations managing credit card data comply with PCI DSS rules, IRI FieldShield protects primary account number (PAN), or credit card number values (along with other data at risk) in databases and files.
-Applicable FieldShield functions are strong encryption, SHA-2 cryptographic hashing, and tokenization.
+To mitigate the effects of data breaches, and help BFSI and other organizations managing credit card data comply with PCI DSS rules, the data masking functions in IRI Data Protector Suite products -- or the IRI Voracity platform -- protect primary account number (PAN), or credit card number values (along with other data at risk) in multiple data sources.

-In this example, format-preserving encryption is used to comply with PCI, to ensure that no changes are required to the table or database structure and to possibly deceive hackers into thinking they have actual PANs.
+Here, format-preserving encryption is used to comply with PCI, to ensure that no changes are required to the table or database structure, and to possibly deceive hackers into thinking they have actual PANs.

-These easy, yet powerful functions of FieldShield can also help you limit the financial and operational impact of a data breach.
+These easy, yet powerful functions can also help you limit the financial and operational impact of a data breach.
 For example, Steam, a gaming distribution platform, suffered a data breach.
-As significant as the breach was, the overall impact to Steam was limited because the credit cards were encrypted.
+As significant as the breach was, the overall impact to Steam was limited because the credit card values were encrypted.

-FieldShield provides simplicity, affordability, and peace-of-mind in securing credit card data at rest.
-It helps organizations meet the PCI DSS v3 requirements for protecting stored cardholder data, while mitigating the risk of data loss.
+FieldShield and the other IRI software products which have its startpoint protection functions thus provide simplicity, affordability, and peace-of-mind in securing credit card data at rest.
+They help organizations meet the PCI DSS v3 requirements for protecting stored cardholder data, while mitigating the risk of data loss.